yiisoft/yii2/docs/guide/output-data-widgets.md

 It is best used for displaying a model in a regular format (e.g. each model attribute is displayed as a row in a table).
 The model can be either an instance of [[\yii\base\Model]] or an associative array.

-DetailView uses the [[yii\widgets\DetailView::$attributes]] property to determines which model attributes should be displayed and how they should be formatted.
+DetailView uses the [[yii\widgets\DetailView::$attributes]] property to determine which model attributes should be displayed and how they should be formatted.

 A typical usage of DetailView is as follows: